 2. What are your career goals?

-I want to be an entrepreneur and make my own company.
+I want to be an entrepreneur and start my own company.

 3. How do you plan on achieving those goals?